-Here is a link to a list of the Monthly Meetings for 2017: 2017 BRWC Monthly Meeting Schedule
+Here is a link to a list of the Monthly Meetings for 2018: BRWC 2018 SCHEDULE

 The membership reflects a cross section of woodworking interests and skill levels – from beginners to professionals in and around the Baton Rouge Area.
 This is not an exclusive club; anyone interested in woodworking is encouraged to attend, ask questions, participate in discussions, become a member and enjoy the experience.

 Here is a link to a one page sheet that give you the basics of the Baton Rouge Woodworkers Club: Introduction to Baton Rouge Woodworkers Club

 Here’s a map showing where the BRWC current members are from:

 BATON ROUGE WOODWORKERS CLUB EXECUTIVE COMMITTEE 2017

 President – Hays Town, Vice-President – Bob Chambers, Secretary – Roy Smith, Treasurer – Warren Dufrene, Webmaster – Jim Landry, Member-at-Large – Jackie Parker, Member-at-Large – Jack Carmena, Member-at-Large – Harold Choate